 Tenant-Based Rental Assistance (TBRA) Slightly Inaccessible

 Affordable Housing Slightly Inaccessible

 Supportive Services Very Accessible

 Non-Congregate Shelter (NCS) Slightly Inaccessible

+Q14 Survivors of domestic violence,

 Are there populations in the community that are underserved by current services?
-(Check all that apply)
+(Check all that apply) Homeless individuals,

+Low-income families,

 Persons with disabilities,

 Children and youth,

 Elderly,

+LGBTQ+,

+Immigrants and/or refugees

+Q15 Transportation issues,

 What are the main barriers that residents face when trying to access your services?
-(Check all that apply)

-Stigma or fear of seeking assistance,
+(Check all that apply) Stigma or fear of seeking assistance,

 Lack of trust in service providers,

+Other (please specify):

 lack of coordination between the city and other providers

 can cause confusion